drone/drone-plugin-index/content/drone-plugins/drone-matrix/index.md

 : Matrix home server, defaults to https://matrix.org

 matrix_roomid
-: Room ID to send messages
+: Room ID to send messages (not alias, but ID)

 matrix_template
 : Template for the message